ecetter/plzexplain/r.md

 ## R Versions on Roar

-For R users, especially on Roar, make sure your version of R remains consistent.
-Roar has several R versions available, and when you install a package in one version, it is not accessible when you are operating in another version.
+R users should make sure that the version of R remains consistent.
+RC has several R versions available, and when a package is installed in one version, it is not always accessible when operating in another version.
 Always check the R version and remain consistent!

 ## Parallel Processing in R